Center for the Hum

 Hume, Christine.
 Hum.
 Dikembe Press, 2013.
 More excerpts of Hum may be read here.

-Farnoosh Fathi was born in 1981 in Lafayette, Louisiana to Iranian parents.
-Raised in California, she attended Chadwick School and UCLA.
-She earned an MA from NYU and a PhD in creative writing and literature from the University of Houston.
-She is the author of the poetry collection Great Guns (2013)....
+Farnoosh Fathi was born in 1981.
+Raised in California, she attended UCLA, NYU, and the University of Houston, where she earned her PhD in creative writing and literature.
+She is the author of the poetry collection Great Guns (2013) and the editor of Joan Murray: Drafts, Fragments, Poems (NYRB Poets, 2018).
+Her poems...